somyaup/Contextual-spell-correction/README.md

 You can configure the correction algorithm by modifying the settings in the `config.txt` file.
 Some available options include:

-- `TOP_n`: Maximum number of correction suggestions to provide for each misspelled word.
+- `TOP_n`: Maximum number of correction suggestions output for each input sentence.
-- `threshold`: Maximum edit distance per word required for a correction suggestion to be considered valid.
+- `threshold`: Maximum edit-distance per word required for a correction suggestion to be considered valid.
 - `LANGUAGE_MODEL`: Pre-trained language model to use for spell correction.

 Feel free to adjust these settings based on your specific requirements.